-A brief description of the types of lenses available at Vision Source Eye Center of the Triad in Greensboro.
+A brief description of the types of lenses available at Vision Source Eye Center of the Triad in Greensboro and Oak Ridge.

 With so many lens options available, it can get very confusing.
 That’s why Vision Source Eye Center of the Triad provides trained professionals to help ensure you get the lenses to match your needs.
 Below are just some of the options our professional opticians will discuss when you visit.